The Junkman

-The Junkman Is a 1982 independent action comedy film, which spent two years in production.
+The Junkman Is a 1982 American independent action comedy film, which spent two years in production.
 To make the film, H. B. Halicki used his own personal collection of over 200 cars, toys, and guns—including Eleanor, the star of his 1974 cult classic Gone in 60 Seconds.

-The Junkman is the second installment of Halicki's film trilogy.
+It is a sequel to Gone in 60 Seconds (1974) and the second installment in the Gone in 60 Seconds film series.
 It presents Gone in 60 Seconds and Deadline Auto Theft as films within a film.
 The opening car chase sequence, which involves a 1974 Bricklin SV-1, is part of Deadline Auto Thefts storyline.

 In the film, a man hires contract killers and tasks them with killing his brother-in-law, who he resents.
 The target figures out that he has an enemy within his own company, but still wants to attend the premiere of his recently completed film.

 Plot

 Harlan B. Hollis struggles to stay alive when a jealous public relations manager hires a team of assassins to kill him.
 The manager, also Hollis' brother-in-law, resents Hollis for making the film Gone in 60 Seconds, which is premiering at the Cinerama Dome.

 The film starts with the head hitman Frank Spyros answering a pay phone and getting instructions from a then unknown person to go ahead with a hit on Hollis as he drives to the James Dean Festival in Cholame, California.
 The same unknown person plays a video highlighting Hollis's life.
 He ejects the video and crumples up a publicity shot of Hollis.

 Later, Hollis is shown a picture found in the burned wreckage of one of the air covers' planes.
 Hollis identifies it as an unreleased publicity shot, indicating someone from inside of his own company is trying to kill him.

 With the aid of the Goodyear Blimp, he travels to the Cinerama Dome, where the premiere is being held.
 He discovers the mystery man to be Fox, who subsequently slips off the edge of the theater roof.
 Clark's crew find the bomb in the limo, throw it into a parking lot, and it explodes, blowing up several cars in the process.

 At the end of the film, Hollis gives his daughter Kelly a new 1982 Pontiac Trans Am for her birthday.